-The school will notify the parents or guardians of any student whose tuition account is in arrears.
-A student will not be promoted to the next grade level, be allowed to graduate, or receive any transcripts until all indebtedness to the school has been satisfied, including any outstanding fines incurred by the student.
+The school will notify the parents or guardians of any student with an outstanding tuition balance.
+A student will not be promoted to the next grade level, be allowed to take exams, be allowed to graduate, or receive any transcripts until all indebtedness to the school has been satisfied, including any fines incurred by the student.